OptiGAN for Crystal Arrays: Physics-Informed Generative Modeling of Optical Photon Transport in PET Detector Arrays: Methodology

 \subsection{Visual Similarity}

 From an instrumentalist perspective, the detailed distributional analysis presented in \cref{subsec:dist_sim} addresses quantities that are often difficult to access experimentally.
 Momentum distributions, for instance, are not measured in typical \ac{PET} systems, and the optical photon signals themselves undergo multi-step transformations, including applying the \ac{SiPM} response, which inhibits photon detection efficiency, dark counts, and electronic noise before reaching the data acquisition system.
 Consequently, for practical applications, it is more meaningful to evaluate the agreement using metrics that reflect standard experimental characterization procedures employed in instrumentation research.
-Therefore, we compare GAN-generated and Monte Carlo floodmaps using the \ac{SSIM} \cite{wang_image_2004}.
+Therefore, we compare GAN-generated and Monte Carlo flood maps using the \ac{SSIM} \cite{wang_image_2004}.
 Unlike pixel-wise metrics, the \ac{SSIM} accounts for the perceptual quality of image structures and is particularly sensitive to the preservation of shapes, edges, and spatial patterns.
+In practice, flood maps are the standard tool for assessing crystal identification and separation quality in pixelated scintillator arrays, as they distinguish between photopeak and inter-crystal scatter events \cite{zhang_design_2021, refaey_optimizing_2024, cong_algorithms_2025}.
+They are generated by binning the \ac{COG} positions computed for each recorded $\gamma$-photon.
+For the $k$th $\gamma$-photon producing $N_k$ detected optical photons, the \ac{COG} is calculated as the energy-weighted mean detection position,

-In the context of flood maps, this translates to detecting whether the GAN correctly reproduces characteristic clustering patterns, e.g., photopeak and inter-crystal scatter events, practically determining detector performance.
+where $\mathbf{R}_i$ and $E_i$ denote the detection position and energy of the $i$th optical photon, respectively.
+Those maps are inherently sparse, since \ac{COG} positions cluster typically around crystal centers and along inter-crystal scatter lines while the intervening regions remain empty.
+These empty regions are just as physically informative as their non-empty counterparts.
+A metric restricted to non-empty bins would not penalize spurious counts such as ghost peaks or excessive cluster spread.
+We therefore evaluate the \ac{SSIM} over the full flood map area, retaining the empty regions as part of the evaluation to detect whether the GAN correctly reproduces characteristic clustering patterns, e.g., photopeak and inter-crystal scatter events, practically determining detector performance.
 For two image patches $\mathbf{x}$ and $\mathbf{y}$ (local regions of the flood map), the local \ac{SSIM} is defined as